riosengineer/Bicepify/bicep-examples/loops/README.md

 ## Introduction

 For loops in Azure Bicep can be a great way to simplify and minimise your Bicep templates, as they allow you to define multiple copies of a resource which helps reduce and avoids us repeating code in our Bicep templates.

 Using a for loop, you can quickly deploy multiple resources, in this instance a virtual network resource with multiple subnets in one block.

 You can go through the Microsoft Learn training module for this which is great [here](https://learn.microsoft.com/en-us/training/modules/build-flexible-bicep-templates-conditions-loops/).

 ## 📃 Benefits of using for loops in Bicep

-1. ✅ DRY (Don't repeat yourself) - avoids repeating Bicep code uncessarily
+1. ✅ DRY (Don't repeat yourself) - avoids repeating Bicep code unnecessarily

 2. ✅ Clean templates.
 By avoiding duplicating code, we can reduce large template files with lots of code lines